philsturgeon/phil.tech/source/2012-02-23-my-thoughts-on-ciconf-2012-uk.html.markdown

 layout: post
 title: My Thoughts on CICONF 2012 UK
 category:
-alias: blog/2012/02/my-thoughts-on-ciconf-2012-uk
+alias: blog/2012/02/my-thoughts-on-ciconf-2012-uk/
-excerpt: " \n\tIt's been a few days since CICONF and this is my first chance to get my thoughts together after a few busy days.
+excerpt: "It's been a few days since CICONF and this is my first chance to get my thoughts together after a few busy days.
 In all I am extremely pleased with the event, and so far I have seen nothing but positive feedback on the hash-tag and not heard any complaints.
 Winner!  "